webp-sh/docs.webp.sh/content/usage/usage-with-binary.md

   "ENABLE_AVIF": false,
   "ENABLE_EXTRA_PARAMS": false
 }
 ```

 > `ENABLE_AVIF` means AVIF support, it's disabled by default as converting images to AVIF is CPU consuming.
 >
 > `ENABLE_EXTRA_PARAMS` means whether to enable Extra Parameters, basically it allows you to do some transform on images like `https://img.webp.sh/path/tsuki.jpg?width=20`, you can find more info on [Extra Parameters](./extra-params.md) page.

+If you'd like to serve multiple directories, you can refer to [Multipath](multipath.md) section for more info.

 ### Config Example